395t/review-assignments/_summaries/goodfellow2013maxout_1.md

 paper: goodfellow2013maxout
 # Please fill out info below
 author: Zayne-sprague
-score: 8
+score: 7
 ---

-*TODO - how is this different than max-pooling for CNNs?
-Adding this would be helpful to the review.
-*TODO - add the visuals where marked
-*TODO - add equations where marked
-*TODO - break up sections a bit neater.

 **_Main Idea_**

-Taking the element-wise max of an input across multiple weight matrices produces a non-linear activation function that can learn any convex function and take advantage of dropout layers while improving accuracy and allowing deeper networks.
+Taking the element-wise max of an input across multiple weight matrices produces a non-linear activation function that can learn approximations of any convex function and take advantage of dropout layers while improving accuracy and allowing deeper networks.

 **_How is it realized_**